Aibetsu, Hokkaido: History

 The area of Aibetsu was part of Matsumae Domain in the Edo period.
 In 1895, 179 households of settlers from Wakayama, Gifu and Aichi settled in the Aibetsu area.
 In 1906 the second-class village of Aibetsu was established.
 In 1924 Kamikawa Village, Kamikawa District (currently Kamikawa Town) separated from Aibetsu.
 Aibetsu became a first-class village in 1937 and was raised to town status in 1961.

 Government

 Aibetsu has a mayor-council form of government with a directly elected mayor and a unicameral town council of nine members.
 Aibetsu, collectively with the other municipalities of Kawakami sub-prefecture, contributes three members to the Hokkaidō Prefectural Assembly.
 In terms of national politics, the town is part of the Hokkaidō 6th district of the lower house of the Diet of Japan.

 Economy

 Rice farming is the main industry, but mushroom cultivation, which began in 1972, is also a pillar of Aibetsu's agriculture, and the town is known as one of the leading "mushroom villages" in Hokkaido.

 Approximately 80% of the town area is forest, and forestry and woodworking are also thriving.

 Education

-Aibetsu has one public combined elementary/junior high school operated by the town government.
+Aibetsu has two public schools, one elementary school and one junior high school operated by the town government.
 The town does not have a high school.